 Acceptable eye colors for Chocolate Chihuahuas include dark and ruby.
 The dark color looks black but is actually dark brown.
 Ruby is when the Chihuahua’s eye shows a reddish hue under certain light conditions.

 Some Chihuahuas also have blue, light, and heterochromatic eyes.
 Heterochromia is when the dog has two different-colored eyes.
 Unfortunately, the AKC doesn’t recognize these shades.

 The AKC Chocolate Chihuahua standards dictate that a Chocolate Chihuahua must be 5 to 8 inches tall and weigh no more than 6 pounds.

 Chihuahuas over 8 inches and 6 pounds exist, but you can’t register them with the AKC.

 Chocolate Chihuahua size

 Chocolate Chihuahua temperament and personality

 Chihuahuas are famous for their big-dog attitude.
-Despite their size, they always seem ready to pick a fight.
 However, they treat their owners with love and adoration and like nothing better than laying on top of their owners’ bellies or sitting on their lap.

 Chocolate Chihuahuas are not very friendly with strangers and make excellent watchdogs.
 They’ll bark incessantly if they see someone suspicious.